Introduction to 'Creating your marketing strategy'

 Alka Seltzer’s ‘Plop Plop Fizz Fizz’ ad campaign doubled their sales in the 1960s, by encouraging customers to use twice the dose of their tablets.

-So let’s look at how marketing could benefit your organisation.
+So let’s look at how marketing could benefit your business.

 Effective marketing can help you: